DordyBalbez/Pokemon-Catch-Probability/README.txt

+I don't condone piracy :) I assume if you're using this that you have bought a copy

 THIS IS A MEMORY READER, i.e., Windows will think it's a virus.

 This works for 64-bit Windows 11, with visual boy advance version 2.1.5